Uniformed Services Former Spouses' Protection Act (USFSPA)

 Impact on the Survivor Benefit Plan

 If a member voluntarily elects SBP coverage for a former spouse and that agreement has been ratified or approved by a court order, or, if the member has been ordered to elect SBP coverage for a former spouse, the retired member must make that election within one year of the date of the divorce.
-A former spouse, within one year of the date of divorce may submit to DFAS-CL a request that a "deemed" SBP election be established.
+As stated above, a former spouse, within one year of the date of divorce may submit to DFAS-CL a request that a "deemed" SBP election be established using a DD Form 2656-10 and supporting documentation.
 If neither the Retired Soldier nor the former spouse requests former spouse SBP coverage within one year of date of divorce, former spouse coverage will not be established.

 A retired member cannot voluntarily elect nor can a court order former spouse SBP coverage if the retired member had not elected SBP spouse coverage at time of retirement.

-SBP coverage for a former spouse will be no more than the amount of SBP coverage for the spouse.
+If divorce occurs after the Servicemember’s retirement, SBP coverage for a former spouse will be no more than the amount of SBP coverage previously elected for the spouse.